sciencedude1990/MicropythonPicoWebServer/README.md

 # MicropythonPicoWebServer
 A simple web server using just micropython

-Using only MicroPython code, a webserver using a raspberry pi pico.
+Using only MicroPython code, a webserver using a raspberry pi pico W.

 It will serve up HTML with images!